The DENSO Group's Procurement Policies

 Specific Initiatives

-DENSO uses its corporate website and its various opportunities for face-to-face interaction, including platforms for dialogue and the Supplier Appreciation Meeting, to share information on procurement and other policies and foster communication in order to facilitate mutual growth with its suppliers in the midst of global competition.
-The Company has also created the Constitution Assessment Program for Suppliers (CAPS) in an effort to strengthen partnerships.
+DENSO uses its corporate website and its various opportunities for face-to-face interaction, including the Supplier Appreciation Meeting, to share information on procurement and other policies and foster communication in order to facilitate mutual growth with its suppliers in the midst of global competition.
+The Company has also created the Constitution Assessment Program for Suppliers (CAPS), which evaluates supplier capabilities based on the five perspectives of quality, cost, delivery, management, and safety and the environment, in an effort to strengthen partnerships.
 DENSO utilizes this program to help suppliers reinforce their business structures and to recognize outstanding supplier performance.

-At overseas Group companies, the procurement departments of each regional headquarters are playing a central role in working through discussions with individual suppliers to deepen mutual understanding and establish policy to further the development of all parties.
+At overseas Group companies, the procurement departments of each regional headquarters are playing a central role in holding discussions and appreciation meetings with individual suppliers to deepen mutual understanding and establish policy to further the development of all parties.

 Declaration of Partnership Building

 In September 2020, DENSO CORPORATION announced the Declaration of Partnership Building, a framework introduced by the Cabinet Office and the Ministry of Economy, Trade and Industry in Japan.
-This declaration was adopted for the purposes of achieving coexistence and co-prosperity throughout the supply chain, creating new partnerships that extend beyond existing company size and business relationships, and ensuring compliance with desired business practices.
+This declaration was adopted for the purposes of achieving coexistence and co-prosperity throughout the supply chain, creating new partnerships that extend beyond existing company size and business relationships, and ensuring compliance with desired business practices (“Promotion standards” pursuant to the Law on Promotion of Small and Medium Subcontractors).
 Going forward, DENSO will continue to form new partnerships and achieve coexistence and co-prosperity with all of its suppliers in order to provide even more value throughout the supply chain.

 Overview of Declaration of Partnership Building

-At DENSO, our procurement divisions distribute the Code of Conduct for DENSO Group Associates, which clearly outlines the standards of conduct for each and every employee, to all members of the Group in order to entrench the principle of open, fair, and transparent transactions.
-At the same time, we distribute the Business Etiquette for Buyers, which lays out standards of behavior that should be adhered to within procurement activities, to all employees involved in procurement, thereby working to further increase awareness of such standards.
+At DENSO, our procurement divisions take the lead in entrenching the principle of appropriate transactions that are fair, transparent, and open.
+They also distribute the Code of Conduct for DENSO Group Associates, which clearly outlines the standards of conduct for each and every employee, to all members of the Group.
+At the same time, we share the Business Etiquette for Buyers, which lays out standards of behavior that should be adhered to within procurement activities, to all employees involved in procurement and promote awareness through eLearning courses and other initiatives.
+We also encourage suppliers to utilize our Internal Reporting System and distribute and share the DENSO Compliance Declaration, which clarifies items to be observed in conducting business, to suppliers and internal procurement departments.
+Moreover, we offer anonymous surveys to suppliers on fair transactions and carefully reflect on the unfiltered feedback that we receive.
+In these ways, we are working to ensure strict compliance and make improvements to better meet supplier needs.

 Future Initiatives